usersina/oracle-xe-11g-docker/README.md

 Now I simply use it to run **Oracle xe 11g** with the **HR** database.

-## I. Getting started
+## Getting started

-This guide was tested on Windows with git bash and on Linux runing PopOS 22.04
+This guide was tested on Windows with git bash and on Linux running PopOS 22.04

 ```bash
 make up
 ```

 And you're all good!
-Simply use the following credentials to connect to your oracle database from SQLDeveloper as shown in the screenshot with the password being `oracle`.
+Simply use the following credentials to connect to your oracle database as shown in the screenshot with the password being `oracle`.

+E.g. logging in with SQLDeveloper
 ![sqldeveloper-login](./media/sqldeveloper-login.JPG)

 - To stop the containers without deleting any data